 Rabbit Food: Clean, fresh hay is the go-to food for rabbits.
 Grass hay makes up about the majority of a healthy, adult rabbit’s diet.
 Rabbit-specific pellets in limited quantity provide vitamins and minerals that balance out the diet.
 Limited rabbit-safe vegetables and fruits provide interest and variety as treats.
-You can also offer limited amounts of nutritious treats like Hey!Berries.
 Clean, fresh water must be available at all times.
 Dietary needs vary for young, pregnant, nursing, or sick rabbits, so consult your rabbit-savvy veterinarian for advice of feeding such rabbits.

 Rabbit Shelter: Your rabbit needs a place of his or her own inside your home.
 Figure out which option works best for your situation.
 Your Flemish Giant needs to be able to move freely, lie down, and easily reach what he or she needs.
 Outfit the home with food and water dishes/bottles, a hideaway, toys, bedding, and a litter box.
 You also need litter boxes for playtime in an exercise pen or around your home.
 Keep your rabbit buddy’s home clean with daily spot-cleaning of the litter box and any messes, daily cleaning of food bowls/bottles, and weekly cleaning of the entire space.
 A dirty cage or habitat can make your bunny sick.
 Think carefully about where you place your bunny’s home.
 The temperature in the area is critical, because rabbits can’t endure temperatures much above 70 degrees Fahrenheit.
 The activity level around the cage, proximity to other pets, and even odors all need consideration when choosing a spot for your rabbit’s home.
 Avoid placing your pal in an area that might cause any stress.